 If you have unexplained areas of bumpy skin, a persistent cough, or shortness of breath, you might have sarcoidosis.
 An inflammatory disease that affects different organs in the body, sarcoidosis is usually not serious but may require treatment.
-To learn more, contact Dr. Jack Mann, a Pulmonologist and Internist at Maiden Lane Medical in Queens, New York.
+To learn more, contact one of our Internists at Maiden Lane Medical in New York.
 While there’s no cure for sarcoidosis, you can manage your symptoms and feel better with the right treatment methods.
 Call or schedule an appointment online to get started.

 What is sarcoidosis?

 Sarcoidosis is an inflammatory condition that affects different areas of the body, but mostly the lungs or the lymph glands.